Evaluating Feature Attribution Methods in the Image Domain: Conclusion and future work

-In this paper, we have investigated the behaviour of a large number of attribution methods and metrics on a variety of image datasets.
-From this investigation, we conclude that the choice of attribution metric should depend on the specific use case, and that a statistical testing approach should be used to draw any global conclusions.
-We propose a general set of guidelines for performing a benchmarking study to select the appropriate attribution method for a given use case.

 The results described in this paper leave a number of directions of future research.
-First of all, the observation that metrics don't necessarily measure the same underlying concept of feature attribution maps leads to the question of what those underlying concepts might be.
+First of all, the observation that metrics do not necessarily measure the same underlying concept of feature attribution maps leads to the question of what those underlying concepts might be.
 A better understanding of those underlying concepts can lead to more directed benchmarking efforts and the development of better methods and/or metrics.
 A possible link can be made with the concepts of necessity and sufficiency, found in the literature of causality \citep{pearl2009causality}.
-Secondly, the complementarity of results for different methods implies that a combination of different attribution maps can be more informative than a single one.
+Secondly, the complementarity of results for coarse- and fine-grained methods implies that a combination of different attribution maps can be more informative than a single one.
 This can lead to the development of new methods, generalizing the concept of feature attribution itself.
+Future work can also be done in designing specific evaluation metrics for coarse- or fine-grained attribution methods.
 Finally, the application of the benchmark procedure on new datasets can shed light on what the best attribution methods are for a given problem domain.
 An important example is the domain of biomedical imaging.
-Here, medical practitioners are often interested in what the most important regions of a radiographic image are for a specific prediction \citep{arun2020, arun2020a, aggarwal2020}, in order to build trust in the model and identify when a model might be making a mistake.
+Here, medical practitioners are often interested in what the most important regions of a radiographic image are for a specific prediction \citep{vandervelden2022}, in order to build trust in the model and identify when a model might be making a mistake.
 Application of the general guidelines given above can help developers choose the right attribution method in this case.